 After you've put the above strategies into place, the last thing you want to do is sabotage them by leaving doors and windows open for longer than necessary, driving your air conditioner to work overtime to maintain your set indoor temperature.

 It can be tempting to fling open the windows on a beautiful summer day or leave the back door ajar as you take the dog out or enjoy a coffee on your back patio – but consider leaving saving these simple joys for more moderate temperatures.

 If you have a child (or, let's be honest – a spouse) that can't seem to keep doors and windows closed in the summertime, smart home technology can help you monitor whether a door or window is opened and left ajar.
-Our Smart Contact Sensors (part of our Smart Motion Kit) does just that.

 4. Schedule regular maintenance for your cooling equipment